 I call myself a “soul activist” – what does this mean to me?
 It means that my motivation in life is to live deeply, feel deeply and provide others supportive opportunities to do the same.

-In our Western North American culture we are flooded with messages and means to numb out – to avoid pain, to ease discomfort, to perpetually chase after an elusive happiness with superficial ideals.
+In this dominant North American culture we are flooded with messages and means to numb out – to avoid pain, to ease discomfort, to perpetually chase after an elusive happiness with superficial ideals.
 This is at a great disservice to our ability to connect with ourselves, each other, to create community, and to our potential for leading deeply meaningful, wisdom-filled lives.

 This is not a new revelation to any of us.

 For me, a part of living a soulful and enriching life is being companion to my grief and nurturing those difficult places where transformation occurs.
 I am deeply committed to this.

 I believe that embracing our grief, and re-learning the skills to help ourselves and others through it, is a form of soul-activism.
 When we embrace grief, we come to realize that our grief is a doorway into deep connection with all life around us.